Evaluation of Large Language Models via Coupled Token Generation: A Causal Model for Coupled Autoregressive Generation

 Further, we allow the score $R$ to be observable or unobservable, and its semantic meaning and support of its distribution to vary depending on the evaluation protocol.
 For example, in multiple-choice questions~\citep{hendrycks2021measuring}, $R\in\{0,1\}$ may represent whether an LLM outputs a correct ($R=1$) or an incorrect ($R=0$) response.
 In pairwise comparisons~\citep{chiang2024chatbot}, $R\in\RR^+$ may represent the level of user'{}s satisfaction with the response provided by an LLM.
 In this context, the noise variable $Z$ models any potential sources of uncertainty in the scoring process, \eg, uncertainty in users' preferences~\citep{thurstone1927law,bradley1952rank,luce1959individual}.

-Building upon the above causal model, we can now formally express what it means to sample (and evaluate) output sequences by different LLMs using the same source of randomness, a process we refer to as \emph{coupled autoregressive generation}.\footnote{We (implicitly) assume that the LLMs share the same vocabulary $V$.
-However, our methodology can be extended to compare models using different vocabularies leveraging very recent advances in tokenization~\cite{vieira2024language,zheng2025broken}; refer to ``Practical considerations'' in Section~\ref{sec:discussion} for more details.} Consider a specific model $m$, a prompt $s_q$, and fixed noise values $\ub$ and $z$.
-It is easy to see that specifying these values is sufficient to (deterministically) specify and compute the exact value of the output sequence $S$ and its score $R$ using the autoregressive generation and scoring process given by Eq.~\ref{eq:SCM}.
-Then, we can formally express the coupled output sequences by two models $m$ and $m'$ and their corresponding scores as the result of \emph{interventions} $do(M=m)$ and $do(M=m')$, respectively, where the $do(\cdot)$ operator forcibly sets the value of $M$ while keeping the prompt $s_q$ and the noise values $\ub$, $z$ fixed~\citep{pearl1994probabilistic}.
-In what follows, we denote the respective scores $R_m (\ub, s_q, z)$ and $R_{m'} (\ub, s_q, z)$, following standard notation~\citep{pearl2009causality}.
+Building upon the above causal model, we can now formally express what it means to sample (and evaluate) output sequences by different LLMs using the same source of randomness, a process we refer to as \emph{coupled autoregressive generation}.\footnote{We (implicitly) assume that the LLMs share the same vocabulary $V$; refer to Section~\ref{sec:discussion} for a discussion of potential approaches to relax this assumption.} Consider a specific model $m$, a prompt $s_q$, and fixed noise values $\ub$ and $z$.
+It is easy to see that specifying these values is sufficient to compute the exact value of the output sequence $S$ and its score $R$ using the autoregressive generation and scoring process given by Eq.~\ref{eq:SCM}.
+Then, we can formally express the coupled output sequences by two models $m$ and $m'$ and their corresponding scores $R_m (\ub, s_q, z)$ and $R_{m'} (\ub, s_q, z)$ as the result of \emph{interventions} $do(M=m)$ and $do(M=m')$, respectively, where the $do(\cdot)$ operator forcibly sets the value of $M$ while keeping the prompt $s_q$ and the noise values $\ub$, $z$ fixed~\citep{pearl1994probabilistic}.
 For an illustration of coupled autoregressive generation against independent autoregressive generation---the vanilla generation approach---refer to Figure~\ref{fig:scm}.